Multi-Agent Orchestration: Lessons from Running AI Agents Across Dozens of Repos

 The Scale Test

-The orchestration patterns that work at this scale aren't sophisticated.
-They're simple, enforced, and relentlessly consistent.
+The patterns that hold aren't sophisticated.
+They're simple, enforced, and consistent.
 Serialize commits.
 Pre-identify shared files.
 One commit per issue.
 Waves over parallelism.
 Knowledge crosses boundaries.